dresswithpockets/bluebird-takehome/README.md

 # Assignment

+We provide a postgresql instance via the docker-compose spec.
+You are expected to use this for your SQL needs.
+You may connect to it however you desire; such as through EF Core or Dapper.

 **Please write an API in `src/Bluebird.Api` which fulfills the following user requirements:**

 - User can get a list of their market order history & the status of each market order